 For MA applicants who indicate they may have a disability, the State Medical Review Team (SMRT) determines if they meet the criteria for disability status.
-Review the SMRT web page for information about the determination process, how SMRT coordinates to arrange services between the applicant and providers, and how providers are able to receive payment for services that SMRT requests for the disability determination.
+Refer to the SMRT webpage for more information.

-Waiver services are programs that have received federal approval for expanded coverage to MHCP recipients of services not usually covered by MA.
+Waiver services are programs that have received federal approval for expanded coverage to MHCP members of services not usually covered by MA.
 These programs include:

-Refer also to HCBS Waiver Programs and the AC Program for additional provider information about waiver services programs.
+Refer also to HCBS Waiver Services section of the MHCP Provider Manual for additional provider information about waiver and AC programs.

 MCSHN is no longer a funding resource for children with chronic illnesses or disabilities.
-Staff from this program is available to assist families of children with special health care needs throughout Minnesota to identify services and supports (including financial support) that might be available.
+Staff from this program are available to help families of children with special health care needs throughout Minnesota to identify services and supports (including financial support) that might be available.
 Staff is also available to problem-solve with providers and county workers who are trying to locate resources for families.
-For assistance, call 651-215-8956 or 800-728-5420.
+For help, call 651-215-8956 or 800-728-5420.

 In general, adults who are incarcerated in detention or correctional facilities are not eligible for MHCP.
-Recipients eligible under major program RM who meet all other eligibility requirements remain eligible for RM regardless of their living arrangement.
+People eligible under major program RM who meet all other eligibility requirements remain eligible for RM regardless of their living arrangement.

 MHCP members, regardless of age, are ineligible for coverage while they reside in the following correctional facilities:

 Children who are placed by a juvenile court in certain juvenile programs may be eligible depending on the type of facility.

-MHCP may not receive notification that a recipient is incarcerated until after the recipient’s eligibility was determined.
-In those cases, MHCP will retroactively close out the recipients eligibility and recoup any reimbursements made to the provider for services performed during the recipient’s dates of incarceration.
+MHCP may not receive notification that a member is incarcerated until after the person’s eligibility was determined.
+In those cases, MHCP will retroactively close out the member’s eligibility and recoup any reimbursements made to the provider for services performed during the member’s dates of incarceration.

 Contact the appropriate county jail or correctional facility about how to bill for the services that were provided.